-Aspect Details Trigger Sets Stored with an associated diagram Made up of a list of Triggers in a set sequence May include Trigger parameters where necessary May be used manually by double-clicking Triggers to fire as required May be used as part of the 'auto-fire' behavior to automate execution Managed from the Simulation Events Window Managing Sets Trigger sets can be created by manually dragging triggers into the active triggers list and then using the Manage Trigger Sets drop menu to save a new set.
+Aspect Details Trigger Sets Stored with an associated diagram Made up of a list of Triggers in a set sequence Can include Trigger parameters where necessary Can be used manually by double-clicking Triggers to fire as required Can be used as part of the 'auto-fire' behavior to automate execution Managed from the Simulation Events Window Managing Sets Trigger sets can be created by manually dragging triggers into the active triggers list and then using the 'Manage Trigger Sets' drop menu to save a new set.
 It is also possible to save a set of triggers built up during a single simulation setting as a new set.
 This is convenient for creating multiple test paths through a simulation, based on saving the manually fired triggers for each test case.
-Save Set Save Set Save Set As Delete Selected Set Delete All Sets for Diagram You can also delete a set and delete all sets for the current diagram.
+Image: Trigger Sets' drop menu to save a new set.
+It is also possible to save a set of triggers built up during a single simulation setting as a new set.
+This is convenient for creating multiple test paths through a simulation, based on saving the manually fired triggers for each test case.
+Image: Trigger Sets' drop menu to save a new set.
+Image: The set of triggers built up during a single simulation setting as a new set.
+This is convenient for creating multiple test paths through a simulation, based on saving the manually fired triggers for each test case.
+Image: Trigger Sets' drop menu to save a new set.
+Save: Set Save: Set Save: Set Delete Selected Set Delete All Sets for Diagram You can also delete a set and delete all sets for the current diagram.
 It is also possible to load a set, modify parameters and/or order of firing and save the set with a new name.
 This is a convenient method for rapidly creating a suite of simulation test scripts.
 Using Sets To use a trigger set you first select it by name from the trigger set drop list as in this example image.
 Once selected it loads the Trigger List window with the defined trigger set.
-Note that the special item <no event="" set=""> means no set is currently selected.
-At the start of each simulation, if a set is selected, it will be loaded afresh for the next run.</no>
+Note that the special item <no event="" set=""></no> means no set is currently selected.
+At the start of each simulation, if a set is selected, it will be loaded afresh for the next run.